ZiyaoMou/ziyaomou.github.io/_pages/about.md

 Hi, I'm Fede, from Asunción, Paraguay.
 I received in 2019 a degree in mechatronics engineering from the National University of Asunción, Paraguay.
-Currently, I'm a PhD candidate in Automatics, Electronics and Telecommunications Engineering at the University of Seville, where I works a a Research Assistant.
+Currently, I'm a PhD candidate in Automatics, Electronics and Telecommunications Engineering at the University of Seville, where I work as a Research Assistant.
 I focus my work on the development of GNC systems for autonomous vehicles and robotics applications.

 ### Interest
 * Autonomous Vehicles